-MHCAM celebrates the landmark bequest of the Joseph Allen Skinner Museum to the College in 1946 with back-to-back solo exhibitions: Lenka Clayton—Comedy Plus Tragedy (September 28, 2021 through May 29, 2022) and Vanessa German—The Rarest Black Woman on the Planet Earth (August 30, 2022 through June 25, 2023).
+MHCAM celebrates the landmark bequest of the Joseph Allen Skinner Museum to the College in 1946 with back-to-back solo exhibitions: Lenka Clayton—Comedy Plus Tragedy (September 28, 2021 through May 29, 2022) and vanessa german—THE RAREST BLACK WOMAN ON THE PLANET EARTH (September 2, 2022 through May 28, 2023).

-Clayton and German were invited to study the Skinner collection during a series of visits and to create a new body of work inspired by what they encountered.
+Lenka Clayton and vanessa german were invited to study the Skinner collection during a series of visits and to create a new body of work inspired by what they encountered.
 The collection—ranging from Lakota Sioux beadwork and a merchant ship’s carved figurehead, to 19th-century portraits by Erastus Salisbury Field and dinosaur tracks—is an impressive and unwieldy 19th century trove of over 7,000 fascinating objects.

 This exhibition is made possible by the Susan B. Weatherbie Exhibition Fund and the Leon Levy Foundation.